Do you know what this is?

 Emailing to: Bkirk@hgazette.com

-Last week’s photo, courtesy of the Trustees of the Haverhill Public Library, Special Collections Department, is of the Rufus Chase House, 148 Main St. It was previously owned by the Knights of Columbus, later Dole and Childs Funeral Home (1932).
+Last week’s photo, courtesy of the Trustees of the Haverhill Public Library, Special Collections Department, is of Winter Street at Vine Street.
+Atlantic gas station on the right, houses on its left.
+Several men in front of gas station; cars parked on side and street.
+Men not identified.
+Image mid 20th century.

+Milton Taylor correctly identified it as the corner of Vine and Winter streets, noting it was also the former location of Shanahan and Trinity ambulance companies.

 Commented